poridhiEng/poridhi-labs/Poridhi Labs/Observability and Monitoring/Prometheus Labs/Lab 25/README.md

           *Description:* {{ .CommonAnnotations.description }}
           *Status:* {{ .Status }}
 ```
+*Note : Replace `Your/Webhook/URL` with the webhook URL you copied from Slack and `Your-Channel-Name` with the channel name you copied from Slack.*

 In this configuration, we have 3 main sections:

 **Global Configuration**: This section defines the global configuration for Alertmanager.
-Here, we set the `resolve_timeout` to 5 minutes.
-This will wait for 5 minutes before considering an alert as resolved.
+Here, we set the `resolve_timeout` to 1 minutes.
+This will wait for 1 minutes before considering an alert as resolved.

 **Routing Rules**: This section defines the routing rules for alerts.
-Here, we group alerts by `alertname` and wait for 30 seconds before sending the first alert.
-We then wait for 5 minutes before sending any additional alerts.
-Finally, we wait for 1 hour before sending any additional alerts.
+Here, we group alerts by `alertname` and wait for 5 seconds before sending the first alert.
+We then wait for 5 seconds before sending any additional alerts.
+Finally, we wait for 1 minute before sending the alert again.

 **Receivers**: This section defines the receivers for alerts.
 Here, we have a single receiver called `slack`.
 This receiver sends alerts to a Slack channel.